Person of Interest and the Shadow Factory

 New York Times columnist William Safire became aware of Poindexter’s plans and wrote a scathing column denouncing the project.
 Congress likewise joined in on the outrage, and Total Information Awareness quickly vanished from the government’s official “to do” list.
 Although a machine capable of sifting through information was deemed too intrusive, however, the Bush Administration adopted a “warrantless eavesdropping program” that bypassed the Foreign Intelligence Surveillance Court nonetheless.

-According to The Shadow Factory, such a data stream actually does exist.
+According to The Shadow Factory, such a data stream actually exists.
 Following 9/11, NSA Directory Michael Hayden convinced the major telecommunication companies in the United States to install secret wire taps on the major hubs of their operations.
 “Within a year, engineers were busy installing highly secret, heavily locked rooms in key AT&T switches, among them Bridgeton, New York City, and the company’s major West Coast central office in San Francisco,” James Bamford writes.

 “Based on my understanding of the connections and equipment at issue, it appears the NSA is capable of conducting what amounts to vacuum-cleaner surveillance of all the data crossing the Internet – whether that be people’s e-mail, Web surfing, or any other data,” former AT&T technician Mark Kline explains in The Shadow Factor.
 “What I saw is that everything’s flowing across the Internet to this government-controlled room.
 The physical apparatus gives them everything.”

 During a criminal investigation, for instance, law enforcement officials have to demonstrate a high level of “probable cause” in order to acquire a court order for a wiretap or search warrant.
-Because the intent is to arrest, prosecute and imprison US citizens, the standards are set higher than those of the NSA, who are attempting to discover threats from foreign governments or foreign terrorist organizations.
+Because the intent is to arrest, prosecute, and imprison US citizens, the standards are set higher than those of the NSA, who are attempting to discover threats from foreign governments or foreign terrorist organizations.

 “The sad truth is all of the stuff for the most part is true,” creator Jonathan Nolan told The Huffington Post in regards to the central premise of Person of Interest.
 “It sounds like conspiracy theory when you tell someone that the government can turn on the microphone in your cell phone and listen to you whether you’re using it or not, but it was headline news and then everyone went back to not giving a shit.
 We all use these things because they’re convenient but we’re all aware they can be used against us.”

-As described by James Bamford in The Shadow Factory: The Ultra-Secret NSA from 9/11 to the Eavesdropping on America, the fictional world in which Person of Interest takes place is indeed not that far from the factual world in which we all inhabit – giving the words “you are being watched” from Mr. Finch’s soliloquy an even darker and more foreboding meaning.
+As described by James Bamford in The Shadow Factory: The Ultra-Secret NSA from 9/11 to the Eavesdropping on America, the fictional world in which Person of Interest takes place is indeed not that far from the factual world in which we inhabit – giving the words “you are being watched” from Mr. Finch’s soliloquy an even darker and more foreboding meaning.

 Anthony Letizia